-- The teacher shows evidence of professional integrity by: a. - i. being available to students as a resource person for advice and assistance; - ii. speaking and acting toward students with respect and dignity, dealing judiciously with them, being always mindful of their rights and sensibilities; - respecting the confidential nature of information concerning pupils, and iii. providing same only to authorized persons or agencies directly concerned with their welfare; - iv. recognizing that a privileged relationship with pupils exists and not exploiting this relation for private advantage; - maintaining a positive professional rapport with colleagues and v. parents/guardians; - participating in staff development and in school committees and activities, vi. consistent with Article E.24.5.d of the Collective Agreement; and

-V11.
-1 0, when able, assistance in maintaining continuity of instructional when the teacher is absent.
+- a.
+The teacher shows evidence of professional integrity by: - i. being available to students as a resource person for advice and assistance; - ii. speaking and acting toward students with respect and dignity, dealing judiciously with them, being always mindful of their rights and sensibilities; - iii. respecting the confidential nature of information concerning pupils, and providing same only to authorized persons or agencies directly concerned with their welfare; - iv. recognizing that a privileged relationship with pupils exists and not exploiting this relation for private advantage; - v. maintaining a positive professional rapport with colleagues and parents/guardians; - vi. participating in staff development and in school committees and activities, consistent with Article E.24.5.d of the Collective Agreement; and - vii. providing, when able, assistance in maintaining continuity of instructional programs when the teacher is absent.

-FOR THE ASSOCIA ATION: FOR THE BOARD:
+FOR THE ASSOCIATION: FOR THE BOARD:

-•

-APPENDIX E
+APPENDIX D